fazibear/fazibear.github.io/_posts/2015-04-23-fishy-prompt-widgets.md

  - internet connection check

 This is so simple too.
-Gather information first, and glue our propry variable. `prompt_info` this is a good name ;) Use some conditional, we don't want brew icon when we up to date, alse display nothing when there are internet connection.
+Gather information first, and glue our propry variable. `prompt_info` this is a good name ;) Use some conditional, we don't want brew icon when we up to date, and display nothing when there are internet connection.
 Look, this is it:

 ```js